KiaraGrouwstra/cfg/README.md

 ### fixes for flake

-the `flake.lock`ed nixpkgs is used for:
+- the `flake.lock`ed nixpkgs is used for:
   - nix commands
   - 'command not found' errors
+- `nix flake show` is fixed using [Flake Schemas](https://github.com/NixOS/nix/pull/8892)

 ## used software